decodingml/tabular-semantic-search-tutorial/README.md

 ## 💰 Cost Structure

-All tools used throughout the course will stick to their free tier, except OpenAI's API.
+All tools used throughout the course will stick to their free tier, except OpenAI's API, which will cost you <1$ to run all our examples.

-TBD

 ## 📚 Articles